yachielab/FRACTAL/README.md

 3. Make the shell script executable

 4. Execute FRACTAL as follows.
 The example shell script file [`ml_raxml.sh`](https://github.com/yachielab/FRACTAL/blob/hotfix/example/script/ml_raxml.sh) below is prepared and provided in the installation package for ML method with GTR-Gamma model by RAxML.
 The maximum number of computing nodes is set to 100 in the following command.
+The computation will take 20~30 min.

    ```shell
    FRACTAL.sh -i test.fa -f FRACTAL_raxml -s ml_raxml.sh -d 100